-(a) Refer to Note 16 and Note 18 for information on property, plant and equipment pledged as security by the Company. (b) Refer to Note 42 for details regarding the title deed of immovable property of the Company.
+(i) Refer to Note 19 and Note 22 for information on property, plant and equipment pledged as security by the Company. (ii) Refer to Note 44 for details regarding the title deeds of immovable property of the Company. (iii) Refer to Note 47 for disclosures in relation to impairment of assets.